telerik/kendo-ui-builder/docs/extension-points/custom-themes.md

 * `all.css`&mdash;The `all.css` file is the file that you import in the Builder.
 * `variables.scss`&mdash;The `variables.scss` file is the file you re-import in the ThemeBuilder if you want to tweak a theme again.

-## Specific Usage of Custom Styling Approaches
+## Specific Usage

-The Builder provides the following custom styling approaches which aim at handling different cases:
+The Builder provides the following custom styling approaches which aim at handling different use-case scenarios:

 * Custom themes&mdash;Define the appearance and metrics of Kendo UI components.
 * The [`app.custom.css`]({% slug customstyles_kuib %}) file&mdash;Intended for application-wide styles.